JunHe LLP

 Adequate models of internal governance and legitimate channels for the exercise of individual rights

-Currently, companies in the Chinese market are constantly optimizing the way for data subjects to exercise their rights in respect of personal information, especially in the field of Apps and improving their internal governance rules.
+Currently, companies in the Chinese market are constantly optimising the way for data subjects to exercise their rights in respect of personal information, especially in the field of Apps (including mini programs) and improving their internal governance rules.
 Hence, more attention will need to be paid to this area.

 Detailed standards and guidelines in personal information protection

-In order to improve the experience of end users on the Internet, the CAC, MIIT and other relevant supervisory regulators have been increasingly emphasizing on the regulation of Apps, SDKs and other services provided by third parties.
-Multinational information organizations need to pay close attention to the regulatory activities and take compliance measures timely.
+In order to improve the experience of end users on the Internet, the CAC, MIIT and other relevant supervisory regulators have been increasingly emphasising on the regulation of Apps, SDKs and other services provided by third parties.
+In addition, detailed standards and guidelines addressing various aspects of personal information protection, including but not limited to sensitive personal information protection, anonymisation and de-identification, data security incident management, data grading and data classification, protection on minors’ personal information, personal information protection compliance audit, large network platform, etc., are periodically issued and updated.
+Multinational information organisations need to pay close attention to the regulatory activities and issuance of detailed standards and guidelines in their corresponding industry sectors and take compliance measures timely.

 Regulation of artificial intelligence, algorithms, new technologies and new applications